abhaymishra24/Notepad-Application/README.md

 ### Objectives✍️

-- To create a new text file
+- To create a new text file.
 - To perform common operation on a text file, such as cut, copy and paste.
 - To demonstrate how to build a GUI application using the AWT package.